 2. Audio-Technica ATH-M50X Professional Studio Monitor Headphones

 If you love PC gaming, Audio-Technica ATH-M50X will seriously blow your mind!
-You will love the sound games that you never knew actually existed before.
+With a gaming headset or earphones, you will love the sound games that you never knew actually existed before.
 This headphone is widely praised by top sound engineers and pro audio reviewers.

 You will love the sound clarity that is captured exceptionally well with a deep, accurate bass response.
 Regarded by most users as better than Beats headphones, they have a circumaural design around the ears to provide excellent sound isolation in loud environments.